tilezen/vector-datasource/docs/layers.md

 Also includes water `line` geometries for river and stream centerlines and "label_position" `points` for labeling polygons de-duplicated across tile boundaries.
 OpenStreetMap sourced waterway lines kinds of `river`, `canal`, and `stream` are included starting at zoom 11, adding `dam` (zoom 13+), and `ditch`, `drain` (zoom 16+).

+Mapzen calculates the composite exterior edge for overlapping water polygons and marks the resulting line `boundary=yes`.
+Set to `yes` when present on `line` geometry, or from Natural Earth line source.

 **Water properties (common):**

 * `name`: including localized name variants
 * `kind`: detailed below, per geometry type
 * `source`: one of `naturalearthdata.com`, `openstreetmapdata.com`, `openstreetmap.org`
+* `boundary`: `yes`, on lines only.
+See description above.

 **Water properties (common optional):**

-* `area`: for `polygon` features area
+* `area`: in square meters (spherical Mercator, no real-world), `polygon` features only
 * `id`: OpenStreetMap feature `osm_id`, when sourced from `openstreetmap.org`
 * `is_tunnel`: for `line` features only (`yes` values only)
-* `boundary`: special Mapzen calculation to find the exterior edge of overlapping water polygons, set to `yes` when present on `line` geometry, or from Natural Earth line source.

 **Water kind values (point, polygon):**